cheredia19/my-journey-datahub-cloud/README.md

 But that's an issue we can assess in another opportunity.

 When Rufus contacted me, I was honored but also intrigued.
 Then came the interview, and I learned about the DataHub platform.
-What I understood (at the time) was that a lot of the things I do with data could have been done within DataHub.
+What I understood (at the time) was that a lot of the things people usually do with data could have been done within DataHub.

 But then I discovered, with practice, that it wasn't a process as automatic as I initially thought.
 I still had to **clean** and **analyze** datasets outside of the platform.
 So, I still had to rely on Excel/Google Spreadsheets and, if necessary, Python or R.